National Water Carrier of Israel: Receding Dead Sea and sinkholes

 The surface of the Dead Sea has shrunk by about 33% since the 1960s, which is partly attributed to the much-reduced flow of the Jordan River since the construction of the National Water Carrier project.
 The EcoPeace Middle East, a joint Israeli-Palestinian-Jordanian environmental group, has estimated that the annual flow into the Dead Sea from the Jordan is as of 2021 less than 100,000,000 m3 of water, compared with former flows of between 1,200,000,000 m3 and 1,300,000,000 m3.

 The water level of the Dead Sea had been declining, as of 2021, at an annual rate of more than a metre, which is attributed to the battle for scarce water resources in the very arid region.

-One effect of the shrinking of the Dead Sea is the apparition of sinkholes along its shores.
+One effect of the shrinking of the Dead Sea is the appearance of sinkholes along its shores.
 The sinkholes form as a result of the receding shoreline, where a thick layer of underground salt is left behind.
 When fresh water arrives in the form of heavy rains, it dissolves the salt as it sinks into the ground, forming an underground cavity, which eventually collapses under the weight of the surface ground layer.
 At Ein Gedi for instance, on the western coast of the Dead Sea, a large number of sinkholes have appeared in the area, which have even damaged a highway segment built in 2010, supposedly to a "sinkhole-proof" design.

 The Dead Sea is further shrinking due to the diminished amount of water from the rains reaching it since flash floods started pouring into the sinkholes.